-Associate Professors Brand, Duriez, Richards; Assistant Professors James, Stone; Instructor Smith; Part-time Instructors Brown, Havekost, R. Taylor.
+Associate Professors Brand, Duriez, "Richards; Assistant Professors James," Ray, Stone, Van Zant; Instructor Smith; Part-time Instructors Havekost, Lowrimore.

 B.A.
-Degree - Specific courses required are Economics 3103-04, 3303, three of the following five courses: Economics 3310, 3330, 3340, 3365, 3375; and six other advanced hours, and B.A.
-3110, 4361.
+Degree - Specific courses required are: Economics 3103, 3104, 3303, 3304, and 12 advanced hours of economics; B.A.
+3190, and one of the following: Economics 3205, B.A.
+3331, or Math 3331.

-3101 Survey of Economics

-Open only to non-economic and non-business administration majors.)
-A survey course on the principles of economics designed to give a broad basic understanding of our economic world.
-(This course may be used by non-economic and non-business administration majors to satisfy the Economics 3104 requirement to advanced courses.)

-3103-04 Principles of Economics

-An introduction to the basic principles of Economics and an analysis of the manner in which they operate in the institutional complex of our society.

-3205 Applied Economic Theory

-An intermediate study of the concept of maximization both in traditional economic theory and under current managerial situations.
+- 3103 Principles of Economics A survey of the basic principles of economics designed to give a broad understanding of our economic world; primary attention is given to aggregate problems and issues which are of paramount national importance. - 3104 Principles of Economics A continuation of basic economic principles designed to provide an analytical understanding of markets, prices and production. - 3205 Applied Economic Theory An intermediate study of the concept of maximization both in traditional economic theory and under current managerial situations.
 Special attention will be given to the use, evaluation and limitation of operations analysis techniques.
-Prerequisite: Economics 3104 or Economics 3101.

-3303 Intermediate Economic Analysis

-A study of cost, demand, and price theory; the concepts, assumptions, and policy implications of aspects of particular equilibrium and general equilibrium theory; a critical survey of various concepts of the scope, methods, and approaches to Economics.
-Prerequisite: Economics 3104 or Economics 3101.

-3310 Economic Development of the United States

-Survey of American economic development from colonial time to present; analyses of factors which have shaped that development.
-Prerequisite: Economics 3104 or Economics 3101.
+Prerequisite: Economics 3104. - 3303 Intermediate Economic Analysis A study of cost, demand, and price theory; the concepts, assumptions, and policy implications of aspects of particular equilibrium and general equilibrium theory; a critical survey of various concepts of the scope, methods, and approaches to Economics.
+Prerequisite: Economics 3104. - 3304 National Income Analysis A study of national income accounting and theory; emphasis is placed on the classification and analysis of conventional spending sectors and the effect upon income and employment; a critical survey of policy applications that affect the level of income and employment.
+Prerequisite: Economics 3104. - 3310 Economic Development of the United States Survey of American economic development from colonial time to present; analyses of factors which have shaped that development.
+Prerequisite: Economics 3104.

+For Graduates and Undergraduates
-3321 History of Economic Thought A study of the development of principal economic doctrines and schools of economic thought.
-Prerequisite: Economics 3104 or Economics 3101.

-3325 Comparative Economic Systems

-A consideration of economic foundations of the capitalistic and other systems; objective study of economic construction of fascism, socialism, communism, capitalism.
-Prerequisite: Economics 3104 or Economics 3101.
+- 3321 History of Economic Thought A study of the development of principal economic doctrines and schools of economic thought.
+Prerequisite: Economics 3104. - 3325 Comparative Economic Systems A consideration of economic foundations of the capitalistic and other systems; objective study of economic construction of fascism, socialism, communism, capitalism.
+Prerequisite: Economics 3104.